The Hon. Jacquie Petrusma MP

 (03) 6165 7825

-Jacquie shifted to Hobart in 1994 where she lives in the Franklin electorate with her husband Tim and children with two dogs on three acres, where they are establishing an organic orchard and vegetable garden.
+Jacquie shifted to Hobart in 1994 where she lives in the Franklin electorate with her husband Tim, children and two dogs on three acres, where they have established an organic orchard and vegetable garden.

-Jacquie understands, and is passionate about the issues that affect Tasmanian families and small businesses, as well as health, the environment, the rising cost of living and the struggle to make ends meet.
-Other issues she feels strongly about include family violence, family breakdown, reconciliation, carers, ageing, child abuse, raising teenagers and caring for loved ones with disability.
+Jacquie is also passionate about the issues that affect Tasmanian families and small businesses, as well as health, the environment, the rising cost of living and the struggle to make ends meet.
+Other issues Jacquie advocates strongly for include family violence, active ageing, child abuse and people with disability.